Public Sector Equality Duty

 The Equality Act 2010 protects people from discrimination on the basis of protected characteristics.
 Every person has several of the protected characteristics, so the Act protects everyone against unfair treatment.

-In addition to pupils with protected characteristics, we gather further information on the following groups of pupils:
+In addition to children with protected characteristics, we gather further information on the following groups of children:

 Gender: 54.5% male, 45.5% female

 Children eligible for Pupil Premium Finding – Disadvantage group: 16.7%

 Children with an Educational Health Care Plan (EHCP) 3.5%